Which city is cheaper, Amsterdam or Edinburgh?

 Amsterdam may not make the list for most foodies, but you'll find what you need while you're in town.
 Food is expensive in this city, particularly in the touristy areas.
 There are some markets that sell great local items and the dessert cafes are awesome!

-Amsterdam is a destination that you simply have to visit at least once for nightlife.
+Amsterdam is a must-see party destination.
 The city has some of the best nightlife in Europe.
 There are plenty of bars, dance clubs, and other activities that you can enjoy throughout the night.

 It can be fun to see live music in either Edinburgh and Amsterdam.